Amazon Fire TV: Fire TV Stick 4K Max

 On October 7, 2021, Amazon released the Fire TV Stick 4K Max.
 It includes the updated 3rd gen Alexa Voice Remote, and has Wi-Fi 6 support.
-It has a 1.8 GHz processor, a 750 MHz GPU, and 2 GB of RAM.
-It also has Dolby Atmos support.
-This Fire TV is the first in the line with hardware accelerated AV1 support.
+It has a 1.8 GHz Quad-core processor, a 750 MHz GPU, and came with 8GB flash storage.
+It also has Dolby Vision / Dolby Atmos support.
+The 4K Max is the first in the line with hardware accelerated AV1 video streaming support.